 Hereditary ATTR Amyloidosis with Polyneuropathy (hATTR-PN)

-ATTR represents a major unmet medical need with significant morbidity and mortality.
-There are over 100 reported TTR mutations; the particular TTR mutation and the site of amyloid deposition determine the clinical manifestations of the disease whether it is predominantly symptoms of neuropathy or cardiomyopathy.
+Hereditary ATTR represents a major unmet medical need based on its significant morbidity and mortality.
+There are over 100 reported TTR mutations; the particular TTR mutation and the site of amyloid deposition determine the clinical manifestations of the disease, whether it is predominantly symptoms of neuropathy or cardiomyopathy.

-Specifically, hereditary ATTR amyloidosis with polyneuropathy (hATTR-PN), also known as familial amyloidotic polyneuropathy (FAP), is an inherited, progressive disease leading to death within 5 to 15 years.
-It is due to a mutation in the transthyretin (TTR) gene, which causes misfolded TTR proteins to accumulate as amyloid fibrils predominantly in peripheral nerves and other organs. hATTR-PN can cause sensory, motor, and autonomic dysfunction, resulting in significant disability and death.
+Specifically, hereditary ATTR amyloidosis with polyneuropathy (hATTR-PN), also referred to as familial amyloidotic polyneuropathy (FAP) is an inherited, progressive, life-threatening disease, which causes misfolded TTR proteins to accumulate as amyloid fibrils predominantly in peripheral nerves and other organs.
+Hereditary ATTR amyloidosis with polyneuropathy can cause sensory, motor, and autonomic dysfunction, resulting in significant disability and death.

 Please read the latest press releases and data presentations for patisiran here.

 For more information about the APOLLO Phase 3 trial, please go to APOLLOtrial.com.